 Transmission normally happens once a person comes into contact with lesions on a sufferer by means of sexual activity.
 Males are usually vulnerable to being affected by syphilis rather than girls.
 People between the ages of sixteen and forty are more prone to getting infected.

 The syphilis bacterium is rather fragile, and the sickness is nearly always get spread around by intimate contact.
-The bacterium extensively spreads from the initial ulcer of an affected male or female to the skin or mucous membranes of the genital area, the mouth, or the anus of a sexual buddy.
-It also could go through broken skin on other regions of the body.
+The bacterium extensively spreads from the initial ulcer of an affected male or female to the skin or mucous membranes of the genital area, the mouth, or the anus of a sex buddy.
+It also could go through the broken skin in other regions of the body.